jmcker/Remote-Serial-Control-for-Arduino/README.md

 # Remote-Serial-Control-for-Arduino #

-This program allows a client to send commands to an Arduino via serial connection on a remote host.
+This program allows a client to send commands over a network to an Arduino (via USB serial connection on a remote host computer).
 Originally developed for a rather intricate theater prop, the setup includes commands for controlling a matrix of pins connected to the Arduino (i.e. LED matrix), displays connected to the remote host computer, and other aspects of the host operating system.
+The library developed to send serial commands to the Arduino (ardcommands.py) can also stand alone and be imported into other projects for use without the networking aspects of this particular setup.

 ### main.py ###
 ```python